ymich9963/mdnotes.nvim/README.md

 All the features of `mdnotes` and their associated commands are listed and categorised below.

 ### 🧭 Navigation
-- Open hyperlinks to files and URLs with `:Mdn open`.
+- Open inline links to files and URLs with `:Mdn open`.
 - Set your index and journal files and go there with `:Mdn home` and `:Mdn journal`.
 - Can go backwards and forwards in notes history by using `:Mdn history go_back` and  `:Mdn history go_forward`.
 - Open WikiLinks (`[[link]]` or `[[link#Section]])` with `:Mdn wikilink follow`.
 - Use `:Mdn heading next/previous` to easily navigate headings.

 ### 💁 Formatting
-- Toggle hyperlinks with `:Mdn inline_link toggle` which pastes your copied hyperlink over the selected text or removes it.
+- Toggle inline links with `:Mdn inline_link toggle` which pastes your copied text over the selected text or word under cursor.
+This command also removes the inline link.
 - Toggle the appropriate formatting with `:Mdn formatting bold/italic/inline_code/strikethrough_toggle`.
 - Automatically continue your ordered/unordered/task lists.
 Works with `<CR>`, `o`, and `O` and can be disabled.
 - Automatically renumber your ordered lists (`auto_list_renumber = true` by default, can also be done manually).